Skip to content

 What did the buyer choose?Product family, plan depth, and account metadata.Checkout remains sandbox_placeholder; this public site does not charge cards or configure production provider billing.

-Where is the instance?Lifecycle state moves from pending to provisioning, active, suspended, failed, or deleted.State is visible, but production runtime mutation remains deferred.
+Where is the instance?Lifecycle state moves from pending to provisioning, active, suspended, failed, or deleted.State is visible; M100 provides the bounded non-payment evidence path for launch review.

-How does access work?Access metadata appears when the instance reaches the appropriate lifecycle state.Production auth/session setup is a separate deployment dependency.
+How does access work?Access metadata appears when the instance reaches the appropriate lifecycle state.M99 covers customer-owner Harbor access boundaries; long-term identity policy remains a launch decision.

 Best fit